Insulin glargine is used on its own or together with other medicines to treat diabetes by keeping the blood sugar under control.

 - Swab the injection site area with alcohol.

-- Use your thumb to push the injection button until it stops.
-Continue to hold the injection button in that position while slowly counting to 6 to get a full dose.
+- Continue holding the injection button in that position and when you see "0" in the dose window, slowly count to 5 to get a full dose.

 - Withdraw the injection pen from your body.